The global skills and competency framework for the digital world

 Designs and implements deployment approaches, processes and automation tools for the organisation.

 Oversees the deployment of critical and large-scale software.
-Ensures deployment processes align with organisational standards and best practices.
+Ensures deployment processes align with organisational standards and recommended practices.

 Continuously improves deployment processes and automation capabilities.